 You may need to offer an incentive to the prospective customers if they sign up for your email lists, fill up surveys or complete any other activities which will help you to engage with them in the future.
 You will also need to create landing pages displaying these offers and incorporate exciting Calls to Action (CTA) in various parts of the website.
 The offer, landing page and CTA need to work in tandem to stimulate the customers to act in certain ways that will be beneficial for your business.

 8. Nurture your leads:

 Remember that your competitors are also vying for the attention of the same customers.
-So it is important that you stay on the top of the mind of your prospects when they make the crucial decision to purchase.
-The same holds true for existing customers also, as they are the sources of your repeat sales.
+So you must stay on the top of the mind of your prospects when they make the crucial decision to purchase.
+The same is true for existing customers also, as they are the sources of your repeat sales.
 Respond to their queries, keep them updated with what’s happening in your organization and conduct surveys and polls.
 Use Social Media and email workflows to stay in touch with them.
-Frequent and timely interactions will also help to build your brand, and to get positive mentions in social media.
+Frequent and timely interactions will also help to build your brand and to get positive mentions on social media.

 9. Align the marketing and sales teams:

-For the success of inbound, it is important that your marketing and sales teams work hand in hand to achieve the business and marketing goals that you have set.
+For the success of inbound, your marketing and sales teams must work hand in hand to achieve the business and marketing goals that you have set.
 Their KPIs should be aligned properly, so that both teams collaborate, and not compete with each other.
 This will ensure that the best conversion rates are achieved.